WWBN/AVideo/README.md

 - Subscribers now can choose to not be notified from new videos (Need the Notification Plugin)

 # Version 5.01
-- Category now can have a parent category
+- Category now can have a parent category (enables subcategories)
+- Direct upload and various plugins supports audio
+- Type for categories

 # Version 5.0
 - Allow Download and disable youtubeupload on configuration menu